-As a result, mobile cyber attacks have grown dramatically over the last few years with 40% growth in 2017 alone (2).
+As a result, mobile cyber attacks have grown dramatically over the last few years (2).
 These attacks increasingly focus on individuals’ personal data and privacy.
 New forms of attack such as ransomware, crypto-mining and malvertising are now common.

 Existing solutions are no longer enough.

 In the early days of cyber security it was considered best practice to install a firewall on the perimeter of the network.
 Blocking open ports with known vulnerabilities ensured existing exploits could not be used to infiltrate a device.
 This was often enough when attacks leveraged protocol weaknesses or focused on Denial of Service (DoS) (3).
 Unfortunately, cyber attacks have grown increasingly sophisticated and target multiple points of weakness.
 Today, most cyber criminals can easily bypass firewalls and often employ tunneling and encryption to evade detection.